Museums for All — $1 to $5 admission at 1,600+ places

 Details: walmart.com/plus/assist.

-Cheap home internet — the honest state of it in 2026
+Cheap home internet — where things stand in 2026

 First, the bad news so you do not waste time on it: the Affordable Connectivity Program (ACP), which gave $30/month off internet, ended on June 1, 2024.
 Congress did not refund it.
 If a site or a person tells you to sign up for ACP, the information is out of date.